STUDENTS Policy

 24 units

-The District will accept
+The District will accept courses offered through

-courses offered through Missouri’s K12 Virtual Instructional Program (MoVIP) as
+Missouri’s K-12 Virtual Instructional Program (MoVIP)

-School Flex Program.
-Eligible students
+through the School Flex Program.
+Eligible students participating in the School

-participating in the School Flex Program will be considered full-time students.
+Flex Program will be considered full-time students.

 INSTRUCTIONAL SERVICES Policy